BlockCarbon/market/README.md

 ### Validator Design

 Aiken validator for the carbon registry that:

-    1. Defines core data structures for carbon projects
-    2. Implements main validation logic for:
+(1) Defines core data structures for carbon projects (2) Implements main validation logic for
-        ◦ Project registration
+* Project registration
-        ◦ Verification
+* Verification
-        ◦ Updates
+* Updates
-        ◦ Retirement
+* Retirement
-    3. Uses Cardano's eUTxO model instead of Solidity's account-based model
+(3) Uses Cardano's eUTxO model instead of Solidity's account-based model (4) Documents removed functionality that will need separate implementation

-    4. Documents removed functionality that will need separate implementation Key differences from the Solidity version:
+Key differences from the Solidity version:
 1. State management is handled through UTxOs rather than storage variables

 2. Validation focuses on state transitions rather than direct mutations

 3. Fee handling is separated into its own validator

 4. Token functionality will be handled by native tokens